Parassingh-90/PYTHON-PROGRAMMING-LAB-polymorphism/storyboard/README.md

 ## Storyboard (Round 2)

-Experiment 1: Write a program in python to calculate the area of circle, square and triangle using polymorphism.
+Experiment 1: Write a program in python to calculate the area of circle, rectangle and triangle using polymorphism.

 ### 1. Story Outline: